ValerieChiquinquira/Deckiest_Deck_of_Cards/README.md

     - <https://www.ruby-lang.org/en/documentation/installation/>

 - To clone github repo
-    - Open, create, cd into the desired folder
+    - Open, create, or cd into the desired folder

 ```bash